top of page

 Where should a bodywork session take place?

 A bodywork session should take place somewhere that your horse is comfortable and can relax.
-This can be cross ties, in their stall or with a handler holding them in quiet place.
+This can be cross ties, in their stall or with a handler holding them in a quiet place.

 If you do not have a barn or cross ties where you are located, that is not a problem we just need to be somewhere out of the elements, which can be as simple as under a tree in the heat of the summer.